mateuszcalderon/pokeapi/README.md

   <h1>PokéAPI</h1>
 </div>

-This Python script enables users to retrieve detailed information about a Pokémon by its name using PokeAPI.
+This Python script enables users to retrieve detailed information about a Pokémon by its name using PokéAPI.
 After entering a Pokémon's name, the script sends a GET request to the API and presents details such as the Pokémon's name, abilities, types, and ID.

 ## Resources:
 My script was developed with guidance from [Bro Code](https://www.youtube.com/watch?v=JVQNywo4AbU), whose tutorial helped in understanding how to interact with APIs in Python.